 After you've selected which audits you want to apply the comparison to you can Save & Complete or you can move to the third tab.
 In the Match Tags section you can override the alignment criteria you set in the global settings.
 This is useful if you want to switch to comparing a different request.
 Remember you need at least one variable unique to the request you're interested in.
 Your global settings will populate into this field but you can adjust them.

-Comparison results will not be available until you next run your audit.
+Comparison Results will not be available until the next run of your audit.
 Once a comparison has been set it needs to run at least once and then it will compare the current run to the previous run.
 Once you've gone into Comparison Library, you can click to expand any comparison you've set up to see where that comparison was run.
 If an audit is currently running it will have a rotating symbol, if it's complete it will show a checkmark.

 To jump to that audit and see the results click on Applied to audit (Name).
 This will take you to the Audit specified.
-Then on your left hand reports menu click on Run Over Run Comparison.
+Then on your left-hand reports menu click on Tag & Variable Comparisons.

-At the top of this report you can select which comparison you're interested if you have multiple comparisons applied to one audit.
+At the top of this report, you can select which comparison you're interested in if you have multiple comparisons applied to one audit.

 You'll get an average score which is comprised of three criteria: Tag Level parity, Variable Level parity, and Value Level parity.
 Tag Level parity is looking to see if the tags selected for this comparison are present on the same pages they are present in on the previous run as compared to the current run.
 Variable Level compares variable presence between runs.
 Value Level compares which variables had values and how those matched between runs.